 IT IS UNDERSTOOD AND AGREED upon that the approval of the Project by the Department is subject to the conditions of this Agreement.

 IN WITNESS WHEREOF, this Agreement has been executed, in duplicate, the day and year heretofore set out, on the part of the Department and the Municipality by authority duly given.

-L.S.
-ATTEST: TOWN OF STALLINGS
+TOWN OF STALLINGS

-BY: BY:

-DATE: DATE:

-Employee of any gift from anyo e Order 24 prohibit the offer to, or acceptance by, any Sta e with a contract with the State, or from any person seeking ng to do

-business with the State.
-By execution of any response in this procurement, you attest, for your entire organization and its employees or agents, that you are not aware that any such gift has been offered, accepted, or promised by any employees of your organization.

-Approved by of the local governing body of the Town of Stallings as attested to by the signature of Clerk of said governing body on (Date)

 BY:

+TITLE:

+DATE:

+prohibit the offer to, or acceptance by, any State intract with the State, or from any person seeking to do by response in this procurement, you attest, for your entire that you are not aware that any such gift has been offered for your organization.

+of the local governing body of the Town of Stallings

+aid governing body on(Date)

-This Agreement has been pre-audited in the manner required by the Local Government Budget and Fiscal Control Act.
+This Agreement has been pre-audited in the manne required by the Local Government Budget and Fiscal Control Act.

-(SEAL)
+BY:

-(FINANCE OFFICER)
+BY:(FINANCE OFFICER)

 Federal Tax Identification Number

 Remittance Address:

 Town of Stallings

 Attn: Mr. Alex Sewell

 315 Stallings Road

 Stallings, NC 28104

 DEPARTMENT OF TRANSPORTATION

-BY: (CHIEF ENGINEER)
+BY:(CHIEF ENGINEER)

-DATE:

-APPROVED BY BOARD OF TRANSPORTATION ITEM O: (Date)

-Agreement ID # 8110

-Agenda Item # 4
+ICHIEF ENCINEED

+(Chief Engineer)